Industrial Dermatitis Claims

-Your employer is duty bound to comply with the law on hazardous substances which could lead to dermatitis.
+Legally, your employer must comply with the law on hazardous substances which could lead to dermatitis.
 They must take all necessary steps in reducing and preventing the risk where possible.

-According to the Health and Safety Executive, employers must ensure the following is adhered to under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.
+According to the Health and Safety Executive, employers must ensure they adhere to the following under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.